jasmeetsb/gemini-github-actions/workflows/contribution-guidelines-compliance/README.md

 **Key Features:**

 - Reads and evaluates PR title, body, and diff against CONTRIBUTING.md
-- Posts a single PR comment with a visible status marker: `<!-- guidelines-check: PASS|FAIL -->`
+- Posts a single PR comment with a visible PASS/FAIL marker in Comment Title and details of compliance status in the comment body
 - Optional enforcement: fail the workflow when violations are detected
-- Fork-safe: supports GitHub App token (uses `actions/create-github-app-token` if configured)
-- Robust handling of quotes/newlines in PR content
-- Minimal permissions; uses `gh` CLI from the Gemini session for comments

 **Setup Requirements:**